top of page

 The best news is that we all have access to the healing resource of our Authentic Self.
 Our Authentic Self can witness the emotionality of our personality parts and lead, re-parent, and love our hurting aspects of being into wholeness.

-No Part of You is Bad
+No Parts of You Are Bad

 “A part is not just a temporary emotional state or habitual thought pattern.
 Instead, it is a discrete and autonomous mental system that has an idiosyncratic range of emotion, style of expression, set of abilities, desires, and view of the world."